EXH. 1 -Henrik Kleppe Worm-Müller

 Kleppe has been inspired by artists such as Lars Hertervig, August Cappelen, Caspar David Friedrich and William Turner.
 Impressionism has also been an inspiration for his artistry.
 So have filmmakers such as David Lynch and series such as Twin Peaks.

-Henrik Kleppe Worm-Müller and works in Oslo.
+Henrik Kleppe Worm-Müller lives and works in Oslo.
 He has worked as a professional artist for many years, but has previously been a professional skateboarder and a well-known profile in this sport.

 Mezzanine – Stig Bech